sanamika12/greyatom-python-for-data-science/Python-for-Data-Science/README.md

 ### Project Overview

- Using Numpy for manipulating data
+ Using Numpy for computing and manipulating data

 ### Learnings from the project

 In this project, i have apply the following concepts:
 Array Appending
 Array Slicing
 Array Filtering
 Array Aggregation